rdz-oss/BattyBirdNET-Pi/README.md

 Some hints:

 * If you use the audiomoth, you will have to set the sampling frequency to 256kHz or the system will overload after a few hours.

+It is easily assembled
+![main page](homepage/images/System-1.png "Main page")

+#### Use as a station
+You can run the station continuously if you like, e.g. at your home.
-* The DC/AC power converter of the RasPi produces a lot of ultrasound noise that triggers the classifier.
+However, note that the DC/AC power converter of the RasPi (the 'plug') produces a lot of ultrasound noise that triggers the classifier.
 As there are many versions out there the classifier cannot be trained on the noise of all to avoid that.
 Also, you will have the noise in the recordings.
+So use as long a cable to get away from the power source as far as you can.
+Shield it if you have a way to do that e.g. by a wall.
 Until another solution is found **it is recommended to run the system with a power bank.**.
 This way, you will only have some noise from the RasPi which is not as bad and consistent among setups.

-It is easily assembled
-![main page](homepage/images/System-1.png "Main page")
+#### Use on the go
+You can plug the RasPi into a power bank, put the entire thing in your backpack and take a walk.
+Use a 1.2m usb cable for this and point the microphone to where you want.
+Also, you can connect the RasPi to the WIFI hotspot on your phone.
+To do that, rename your phone WIFI hotspot to the name and password expected by the RasPi ( the one you configured during installation).
+You got yourself a nice bat detector for your adventures on foot.
+Live spectrogram included.

 ### Install
 * Install Raspbian OS 64 bit lite on the sd card.
 Set a system user, name and configure your WIFI.
 If you have not done this before,